 Everything leads to this key point.
 All employees should practice the customer-is-always-right approach.
 Keeping the customers happy is what it is all about.
 After all, who is going to buy your product and keep the food truck running if there are no customers?

-To make a long story short, your food truck employees should never do the things listed above, and customer service is huge in the food truck industry.
-Always make sure to keep this in mind, folks looking for used food trucks for sale.
+To make a long story short, your food truck employees should never do the things listed above.
+Customer service is huge in the food truck industry.